-Discussion, question-and-answer, and signing a consent form precede the elective procedure itself.
-The patient then lies on the exam table with her feet in stirrups, and her hips at the end of the table.
-The doctor performs a bimanual exam, or feels the uterus with two fingers of one hand in the vagina, and the other hand on the abdomen.
-The speculum is then placed in the vagina to expose the cervix.
-Many women dislike the speculum.
-In fact, it is a well-designed instrument, which fits a woman’s anatomy perfectly, and should not hurt when it is carefully placed in the vagina.
-The cervix is then swabbed with a cleansing solution.
+- You will begin by lying on the exam table with your feet in stirrups and hips at the end of the table.
+The doctor will perform a bimanual exam, in which two fingers of the same hand are inserted in the vagina to feel the uterus and the other hand is placed on the abdomen.
+The speculum is then placed in the vagina to expose the cervix, which will then be swabbed with a cleansing solution.

-The procedure is then essentially over.
-A sponge may be used to clean up in the vagina, and then all instruments are removed.
-The patient may rest until she feels ready to get up and dress.
-In some cases, an antibiotic pill is given by mouth at the time of the procedure, and for one dose afterwards.
-A plan for contraception is usually discussed before the patient leaves.
+- A sponge may be used to clean up the vagina and then all instruments are removed.
+You may rest until you feel ready to get up and dress.
+In some cases, an antibiotic pill is given by mouth at the time of the procedure and for one dose afterwards.
+A plan for contraception is usually discussed before you leave.
 A follow-up appointment is recommended within the next two weeks.

 Advantages of Surgical Abortion

 In most cases, the surgical abortion procedure can be accomplished right at the first visit.
 Once it’s over, it’s over.
 Even if you’re further along in your pregnancy and require laminaria, the whole thing is over in 24 hours.